Git974/PeopleFinder-API-Laravel/README.md

 These Restful APIs are developed using Laravel Framework.

+# How to Set Up Database

+- Open .env file
+- Set the DB_DATABASE value with your database name
+- Set the DB_USERNAME value with your mysql username
+- Set the DB_PASSWORD value with your mysql password
+- Save and close the file

+# How to create schema

+- Open Your Terminal
+- Go to your project directory
+- run the command ```php artisan migrate```
+- Now you are ready to go!

 Use these to access APIs endpoints:

 You need to provide the ```X-API-Key``` in headers with its token value to access following endpoints